Programs and Activities with Minor Participants

 Frequently Asked Questions

-Q: How do I determine if my program or activity is included
+Q: How do I determine if my program or activity is included in this policy?

 A: A program or activity must meet three criteria to be considered a Covered Program under this policy: 1) operated by the University on or off campus, or a third-party using University Facilities, 2) involves minor participants, and 3) parents or guardians are not expected to be responsible for the care, custody, or control of the participants.